 Students enrolling from another school will have their courses and grades evaluated by the school counseling department.
 The office staff will assist parents in obtaining the official records from the previous school.
-During the enrollment process, a parent (or adult student), may present information to the District certifying that the parent (or adult student), his/her child, or a member of the parent's household is a participant in the Safe at Home/Address Confidentiality Program administered by the Wisconsin Department of Justice, the District shall use the address designated by the Department of Justice to serve as the student's address for enrollment purposes.
+During the enrollment process, a parent (or adult student), may present information to the School District certifying that the parent (or adult student), his/her child, or a member of the parent's household is a participant in the Safe at Home/Address Confidentiality Program administered by the Wisconsin Department of Justice.
+In such cases the School District shall use the address designated by the Department of Justice to serve as the student's address for enrollment purposes.
 The District shall place a copy of any certification provided by the parent in the enrollment files.

-Homeless students who meet the Federal definition of homeless may enroll and will be under the direction of the Homeless Liaison with regard to enrollment procedures (Board Policy 5111.01- Homeless Students).
+Students experiencing homelessness who meet the Federal definition of homeless may enroll and will be under the direction of the Homeless Liaison with regard to enrollment procedures (Board Policy 5111.01- Homeless Students).